Table of Contents

 2) Film Algae

-- Description– Usually green, it is the algae that covers your glass, obscuring your view of the livestock within!
-Probably the most common type of algae in saltwater aquariums, there is nothing you can do to completely stop it from coming.
-I clean film algae off my glass tanks every 3-4 days.
-There is soft film algae which can be removed with a felt pad, and hard film algae which requires a stainless steel blade or box cutter blade.
+Description: This algae is typically green and forms a layer on your aquarium glass, obstructing your view of the inhabitants inside.
+It’s likely the most prevalent type of algae in saltwater tanks, and while you can’t prevent it entirely, there are ways to manage it.
+Personally, I clean film algae off my glass tanks every 3-4 days.
+There are two types: soft film algae, which can be removed with a felt pad, and hard film algae that requires a stainless steel blade or box cutter blade for removal.

-- Methods of Removal– Manual removal is the best method.
-I recommend buying the Flipper magnetic algae scraper.
-You can use the soft felt side for the easy to remove film algae, and as the hard encrusting algae grows, you can just “flip” it around and use the stainless steel (or plastic for acrylic tanks) side.
+Methods of Removal: Manual removal is the most effective approach.
+I highly recommend the Flipper magnetic algae scraper.
+It features a soft felt side for the easy-to-remove film algae and a stainless steel (or plastic for acrylic tanks) side for the more stubborn encrusting algae.

 3) Hair Algae